How Important is BMI to Your Body Goals?

 The short answer is YES!

-Any medical professional will consider a patient’s BMI before doing any surgical procedure.
-However, this does not entirely determine a patient’s qualification.
+Every medical professional will consider a patient’s BMI before doing any surgical procedure.
+This does not entirely determine whether a patient is qualified.

-Pre-existing medical conditions or comorbidities may delay or even disqualify a patient to any plastic surgery.
+Pre-existing medical conditions may be delayed or disqualify a patient to plastic surgery.

 Below are some pre-existing medical conditions that may disqualify a patient for any plastic surgery, regardless of their BMI.